parolx/geometric_algebra/README.md

 - Grassmann left and right complement: !be, ~be
 - Inner product, basis elements belong to the same space, or to space and co-space: be1 | be2
-- Outer ptoduct, basis elements belong to the same space, or to space and co-space: be1 ^ be2
+- Outer product, basis elements belong to the same space, or to space and co-space: be1 ^ be2
 - Geometric product, basis elements belong to the same space, or to space and co-space: be1 * be2
 - Linear transformation: Matrix * be